evervault/evervault-react/README.md

 ### evervault.encrypt()

 `evervault.encrypt()` encrypts data for use in your [Cages](https://docs.evervault.com/tutorial).
 To encrypt data on the client, simply pass the value into the `evervault.encrypt()` function.
 Store the encrypted data in your database as normal.
-Send it to your API and use our [Node.js SDK](https://docs.evervault.com/nodejs) to forward the data to your Cage.
+Send it to your API and use our [server-side SDKs](https://docs.evervault.com/reference/nodejs-sdk) to forward the data to your Cage.

 ```javascript
 async evervault.encrypt(data: Object | Array | String | Number);